TheresaLui/SelfHelpContent_v2/articles/microsoft.recoveryservices/azurebackup-crc-usererrorhanainternalrolenotpresent.md

 <!--/issueDescription-->

 ## **Recommended Steps**

-- Ensure AZUREWLBACKUPHANAUSER is present in the HANA system with required roles and permissions as specified in this [article](https://docs.microsoft.com/azure/backup/tutorial-backup-sap-hana-db#setting-up-permissions).
+- Ensure AZUREWLBACKUPHANAUSER is present in the HANA system with [required roles and permissions](https://docs.microsoft.com/azure/backup/tutorial-backup-sap-hana-db#setting-up-permissions)